Vikms95/js-top-battleship/_planning/steps.md

   <!-- :renderSquaresVertically > if error giving undefined, return and reincorportate opacity of ship on the pool -->
     :get reference to the element previously dragged and remove its opacity property
   // make the gameboard with the arrays stored while placing the ships
+  // if ship is placed outside of any square, it does not get places nor it reappears on the pool

 <!-- - Make ships in the pool be one element only!
 (Make them span multiple grid areas) -->